ovcharovcoder/test-ovcharov-store-2025/README.md

-# Snippet Swiper Gallery for Shopify
+# Snippet Swiper Gallery for Shopify and accordion via metafields

 Source code for snippet swiper-gallery